dagreatcode/barbara-api/README.md

 ## Description

-In this project, I made a simple MySQL database, a express server, and deployed to Heroku.
+In this project, I made a simple MySQL database, with an express server, node, express-handlebars and deployed to Heroku.
+Full-Stack.
 This database uses a JAWS database for a online service.
 The user can keep track of all of their items.

 # ER Diagram
 ![Vincent Kendrick Commits](./public/assets/img/erdiagram.png)